CemHortoglu/mkg-sidebar/README.md

 # mkg-sidebar

 mkg-sidebar is flexible navigation bar -or pane- with nested menu support for mobile and  web UI.
-It based on native js and css.
-Animation libraries *TweenMax*, *jQuery animate* are also optional.
 You can easily set up navigation items or custom html content. then u just need  trigger to open.

 USAGE